RoboBrainCode/Backend/README.md

 http://2buntu.com/articles/1451/installing-django-and-mongodb-in-your-virtualenv/

-PS: There is no nees to setup virtualenv.
+PS: There is no needs to setup virtualenv.